 Round 3: Hubby, with some encouragement from me orders the Knockraich Farm crowdie mousse, with strawberry jelly, pistachio crisp, sherry vinegar ice cream £7.45.
 I’m sticking with the specialties of the house, The Chip’s famous Caledonian oatmeal ice cream, whisky macerated summer fruits with honeycomb £5.95.
 And the winner is the Ubiquitous Chip.
 That’s as it should be.
 Every dish a winner, beautiful balance of flavours and textures, no dish too rich without something to balance and refresh the palate.
 Superb meal in every respect.
 Very memorable. .. and I must say both the oatmeal ice cream and the sherry vinegar ice cream were absolutely sensational.

 We’re happy campers heading home nice and early.
-We figure it might be wise to find our way to where we need to be tomorrow.
+We figure it might be wise to find our way to the SSE Hydro where we need to be tomorrow.
 In particular we want to sus out the parking arrangements.
 This gives us an opportunity to see the multi-story parking station with its attractive silver cut out panel façade and I enjoy seeing an alien head hovering above the port.

 We haven't suffered too much slippage on the early night.
 Well, until we’re crossing the Clyde and I realise that the weather is clear.
-Let’s take the opportunity to go over and take some photos of the Convention centre and the Hydro.
+Let’s take the opportunity to go over and take some photos of the Convention Centre (The Armadillo) and the Hydro.
 We cheekily park up and Hubby waits while I wander down past the Premier Inn and get some photos, stopped dead in my tracks by the beautiful symmetry of Bell’s Bridge.

 It’s a lovely spot here.
 Quiet this evening.
 I linger enjoying the changing light as the sun sets and the breeze ebbs revealing a mirror effect in the water then freshens, wiping the face of the buildings from the surface of the water.
 Time for me to go.